 Detecting is banned at all times in cemeteries, lone graves, declared historic sites and on roads.
-Also members should not detect on historic puddlers.
-Detecting is banned in most National Parks and in some parts of State Parks & Reserves.
-There are parts of several National Parks where gold prospecting is allowed.
-Refer to the Research Officer for more information.
+Members should also not detect on historic puddlers.
+Detecting is banned in most National Parks and in some parts of State Parks and Reserves.
+However there are parts of several National Parks where gold prospecting is allowed.
+Refer to the Duty Officer for more information.